 On August 1, 2013, as we happily celebrated Mom’s 100th birthday, I remember Middle Village, almost like yesterday, and my memories are still full, bright, and very strong.

-*Stevanne Auerbach, PhD is author of 15 books.
+*Stevanne Auerbach, PhD passed away in 2022.
+She was the author of 15 books.
 Smart Play/ Smart Toys has been published in 12 countries.
-She is known as Dr. Toy and writes Dr. Toy’s Guide www.drtoy.com she lived in Middle Village from 1938-1960.
+She was known as Dr. Toy and wrote Dr. Toy’s Guide.
+She lived in Middle Village from 1938-1960.
 She moved to Washington DC until 1971 when she moved to San Francisco.
-She is married, has a daughter Amy and grandson.
+She is survived by a daughter Amy and grandson.